"I Feel Broken Down And Beat Up!"

 I understand for some that is like riding a giant bike trying to find and attend a local Church.
 Yes, it can be a giant step with all our pre-conceived ideas or past experiences, but still a very important one.
 We would encourage you to faithfully attend and get involved in a nurturing Church.
 Meet with the Pastor or the Pastor's wife; go for coffee and connect on some level with mature Christians as the picture of the couple riding their bikes into the sunset.
 Go to a few churches in your area and trust God for guidance to find a gospel preaching Church.
-If you need help in suggestions for a Church go here.
+If you need help in suggestions for a Church to go here.

-Yes you will meet with imperfect people in any Church, but let us be imperfect together as a strong body of believers serving God.
-As in the bike story, my Dad had to pay the older boy to safe me from falling and hurting myself.
+Yes, you will meet with imperfect people in any Church, but let us be imperfect together as a strong body of believers serving God.
+As in the bike story, my Dad had to pay the older boy to protect me from falling and hurting myself.
 God our Father did the same thing, He sent His own Son Jesus to pay for our sins at the Cross and safe me from a life of falling and bruising.
 (John 3:16).

 Jesus has paid the price for us and is protecting, teaching, guiding and loving us as we ride our spiritual bike with Him.
-Years ago a driver made a illegal turn and hit me on my bike as in the first picture below.
+Years ago a driver made an illegal turn and hit me on my bike as in the first picture below.
 A lot of people came to my rescue to help and protect me.
 The Church (body of believers) are there also to help and protect us, as in the last picture #4 below.